ZippCodder/Home/README.md

 # Scribler - Writing Platform

-Sca simple writers application witch allows you to create, share and collaborate on written documents.
+A simple writers application which allows you to create, save, share and collaborate on written documents.
-Users can share their documents with others, making our this platform useful for collaboration between writers, students, and friends.

-Note that Scribler is a dynamic application.
-Pages for this application can be found in the "docs" folder on the master branch as well as inside the "pages" folder.
-Scripts for scribler can also be found in the "lib" folder, with the entry file being "index.js".

-Also note that the design for Scribler is mobile-only, and has not yet been optimized for large screens.
+## Features
+- Creation, deletion and editing or personal documents
+- Reponsive and design for mobile and desktop devices
+- Account creation and login
+- Sending and receiving of friend requests
+- Sharing of personal documents with other users with control of editing access

+## Built With
+* HTML, CSS and Javascript
+* NodeJS
+* MongoDB
+* PostCSS
+* Babel
+* Webpack